volodymyrholovetskyi/ideas/README.md

 >- Data stored in a file on the local file system

 ### Requirements:
+>- Writing information to a file in JSON format

-> - Catalog of questions and answers to them
+>- Catalog of questions and answers to them
 >- Questions can have any number of answers
 >- The answer cannot exist without the question
 >- The questions are divided into categories